kindnesskay/barChart/README.md

 - Normalize the data to fit the chart height
 - Draw bars with specified color
-- Shows label on hover
+- Shows data on hover
 - Set label color
 - Hover background color

 ### options

 - backgroundColor
-- graph (Boolean value:true/false )
 - textColor
 - title
+- borderSize
+- borderColor
 - hoverBackgroundColor

 ## How to Use